GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 ### DCB Information

 The **DCB** information comes from either the the data set's label or catalog entry, the JCL, or the program itself.
 When opening in **input mode**, the file must exist and records can be read but not written.
 With **output mode**, records can be written but not read.
 For existing files records are added to the end of the data set, and if it doesn't exist a new one is created.
-With **I/O mode**, you can boh read and write to the data set.
+With **I/O mode**, you can both read and write to the data set.

 ### Concatenation vs Continuation on DD Statement

 You can have **DD Statements** that span multiple lines.

-For **Continuation** you can separate individual paramaters on to multiple lines by ending the prior line with a comma and starting the next line with **//** and at least one space.
+For **Continuation** you can separate individual parameters on to multiple lines by ending the prior line with a comma and starting the next line with **//** and at least one space.

 ```
 //SYSUT1   DD DSN=HERC02.AOK.JCLLIB,